GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 ### Avoid using custom elements for payment card dates

-Custom elements can interrupt payment flow by breaking autofill, and don't work on older browsers.
-If all other payment card details are available from autocomplete but a user is forced to find their physical payment card to look up an expiry date, you're likely to lose a sale.
-Use standard HTML elements instead, and style them accordingly.
+If not properly designed, [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) can interrupt payment flow by breaking autofill, and won't work on older browsers.
+If all other payment card details are available from autocomplete but a user is forced to find their physical payment card to look up an expiry date because autofill didn't work for a custom element, you're likely to lose a sale.
+Consider using standard HTML elements instead, and style them accordingly.

 <figure class="w-figure">
   <img src="images/custom-element-date-glitch.jpg" alt="Screenshot of payment